 In and near towns, the fat, absolutely fearless white, crusty chickens came to the roadside and darted close to whirling tires.
 They were skilled in finding what they needed to survive, hardly ever was one of them off in their timing, their legs so quick near the rolling wheels.
 Dedicated to their task, they seemed oblivious to pedestrian or passenger.
 Obviously, the hens brought their brood as soon as they were feathered and the little ones caught on fast.
 Inbred from years of the modern rush, those chickens had no need to get to the other side.

 In Antalya, my children and I walked barefoot on the pebble beach, all round colored stones ground by the tides and pitched back onto the shore, stones fallen from the mountains that leer out over the Mediterranean.
 The stones hurt our feet but it was too wonderful not to walk there.
 We chose some to bring home: brown laced with white, blue with black pits and jade green.
 The whole afternoon wrapped us in a concert of wind and colors.
 The giants of marble and agate loomed above us.
 Storms of many seasons had torn at them, continually stealing jagged bits of their hard bone, gradually honing mountain to pebble—in time to sand.

 For other contributions by Judy Light Ayyildiz, please follow the links below:

-All text on this post: © Judy Light Ayyildiz
+Text in this post: © Judy Light Ayyildiz

 Published with the permission of Judy Light Ayyildiz